 Prescription drugs and Medicare

-To get the most from your prescription drug coverage, we recommend that you choose a network pharmacy that can bill Medicare Part B directly.
-Medicare Part B does cover a few drugs and supplies for specific purposes; they are identified on the UMP Preferred Drug List.
+For those drugs and medical supplies covered under your prescription drug benefit, we recommend that you choose a network pharmacy that can bill Medicare Part B directly to get the most from your prescription drug coverage.
+Medicare Part B does cover a few drugs and supplies for specific purposes.
+These drugs and supplies are identified on the UMP Preferred Drug List.
 Note: Medicare Part B quantity restrictions may apply.

 Medicare accepts claims only from pharmacies, not from individuals.
 If Medicare covers a drug or supply and the pharmacy doesn't send the claim to Medicare first for payment, UMP Classic will reject the claim.
-To find a network retail pharmacy, see the pharmacy locator or call Washington State Rx Services at 1-888-361-1611.
+To find a network retail pharmacy, use the pharmacy locator or call Washington State Rx Services at 1-888-361-1611 (TRS: 711).

-Alert!
-UMP's network mail-order pharmacy, PPS, cannot bill Medicare for you when Medicare is your primary coverage.
-You must submit a claim to Washington State Rx Services after Medicare has paid its share.
+Alert: UMP's network mail-order pharmacy, Postal Prescription Services (PPS), cannot bill Medicare for you when Medicare is your primary coverage.
+You must submit a claim to Washington State Rx Services only after Medicare has paid its share.